-If you are living with the person with an eating disorder, there are a number of supports you can put in place at home:
+- If you are living with a person with an eating disorder, there are several ways you can show your support in the home:

 “The burden of caring for a loved one with an eating disorder is immense, and carers can become emotionally bankrupt.
 Many carers don’t take time to look after themselves or invest in self-care,” Dr Barron says, adding it’s important to learn stress and time-management techniques along with identifying ways of alleviating stress on a daily basis.